 Servers are the backbone of daily business operations and if they experience even a short period of downtime, it impacts the business severely.
 OpManager offers proactive monitoring by supporting multi-vendor server device templates that include major vendors like HP, Dell, IBM, etc. It ensures continuous server uptime by constantly monitoring important performance metrics like CPU utilization, memory utilization, disk utilization, process count, partition details of the device, average disk latency, etc.

 Recently, many organizations have been using hypervisors like VMware, ESX/ESXi, Hyper-V, Xen Citrix, Cisco UCS, and Nutanix Hyperconverged infrastructure.
 Virtualization helps cut costs by running multiple applications on fewer resources.
 OpManager manages virtual machines installed in your network and monitors key metrics on processor, memory, disk, and network usage using virtual server monitors.

-OpManager helps you in proactive server uptime monitoring to maintain the proper functioning of servers by minimizing faults.
+OpManager helps proactively monitor server uptime to maintain the proper functioning of servers by minimizing faults.
 However, the occurrence of server faults is inevitable.
 The advanced alerting options in OpManager enables IT admins to take reactive measures for faster fault detection and to reduce downtime of servers.

-OpManager helps you gain insights about server performance in an integrated, single-view dashboard.
+OpManager helps you gain insights about server uptime and performance in an integrated, centralized view.
 This helps you stay on top of your network servers.
-It highlights information about alarms, availability, response time of servers, and performance statistics of all servers on your network.
+It highlights information about alarms, availability, response time of servers, and performance statistics of all servers on your network through dashboards and reports.

 The dashboard is user-friendly and can be customized to your organization's specific requirements.
 It also offers a CCTV view that can be configured to display a required dashboard at regular intervals.